 Appealing a Court Case in New Mexico Court of Appeals

-The appellate court judges will review the briefs and arguments to determine whether or not there were any errors present in the initial case.
+In order to have grounds to appeal, the error in question must have been egregious enough to affect the outcome of the defendant’s case.
 Certain errors, such as ones in which evidence was admitted improperly into the initial case, are referred to as reversible errors.
 Others that do not impact the ability to conduct a fair trial, are known as harmless errors.
 In the event that the appellate court judges determine that a reversible error occurred, the case may be remanded and sent back to the original court.

 How does an appeal process work?

 The appeal process begins when the losing party of a case files a brief stating that the trial court committed legal errors that had an impact on the final case decision.
 The appeals court may decide based solely on these briefs or they may hear oral arguments.
 Oral argument in the court of appeals is a structured discussion between the appellate lawyers and the panel of judges focusing on the legal principles in dispute.
 The court of appeals’ decision usually will be the final word in the case, unless the court of appeals sends the case back to the trial court or the parties ask the U.S. Supreme Court to review the case.

 How many times can you appeal a case?

 Appellate law states that the final judgment of a lower court can be appealed to the next higher court only once.
 This means that the number of appeals depends on how many courts are “superior” to the court that made the decision.
 Generally in Albuquerque, New Mexico, you can appeal a case twice.
 The first after the initial decision is made in trial; this appeal is sent to the court of appeals.
 The second appeal may occur after a decision has been made in the court of appeals and the Supreme Court agrees to hear the case.
 It is very uncommon for the supreme court to hear an appeal unless it contains controversial decisions.